vmware-archive/Workshop/Lab03/README.md

 # Lab 3 - Scaling and Operating Applications

->Pivotal Cloudfoundry makes the work of performing actions, such as scaling, doing a zero-downtime deployments, and managing application health very easy.
+>Pivotal Cloudfoundry makes the work of performing actions, such as scaling, doing zero-downtime deployments, and managing application health very easy.
 In this lab we'll explore some of these capabilities.

 ## Preparation

-If your instance of the sample app _env_ is not running after the steps completed in lab 2, make sure to follow the instructions in Lab01 to deploy the application again.
+If your instance of the sample app `env` is not running after the steps completed in Lab 1, make sure to follow the [instructions](../Lab01/README.md) again to deploy the application.

 ## Scale Up the Application Instances